andrewcbuensalida/typescript-node-project/README.md

     - Go to http://localhost:3000/

 ## To create a postgres docker image that has empty tables already initialized

 - create schema.sql.
 Make sure it has CREATE DATABASE uncomented
 - create a Dockerfile in the same folder.
 - Build the image
   - `docker build -t pokemon-postgres-image .`
   - This will copy schema.sql into the container folder that postgres runs automatically on run
 - Run the container
-  `docker run -d --name pokemon-postgres-container -e POSTGRES_PASSWORD=your_password -e POSTGRES_USER=your_username -p 5433:5432 pokemon-postgres-image`
+  `docker run -d --name pokemon-postgres-container -e POSTGRES_PASSWORD=yourpassword -e POSTGRES_USER=yourusername -p 5433:5432 pokemon-postgres-image`

 ## To push image to dockerhub so others can run it